droberson/rtfm/interaction.md

 ## ICMP Notes
 - Commonly used to test connectivity via _ping_ (ICMP ECHO)
 - Many administrators erroneously think that ICMP is solely for the ping and traceroute utilities.
+They end up not accounting for ICMP traffic, while focusing on TCP and UDP.
+This provides an attacker with a mostly unobserved communications path.
 - Windows tracert uses ICMP, Linux and BSD traceroute uses UDP.
 - Can close existing TCP sessions with specially crafted ICMP unreachable packets (blind connection reset attack): https://www.owasp.org/images/2/2b/ICMP_Attacks.pdf
 - Multiple DoS attacks exist that use ICMP: Smurf, Black Nurse, WinNuke, ...